About two weeks had passed since the demon lord decided to keep me.

 Apparently, he wanted me to call him by his name.

-He stamped his own feet and growled; despite being a demon lord, he seemed to have a cute site, though he was hard to understand like a junior high school student.
+He stomped his feet in frustration and growled.
+He was a demon lord, but he seemed to have an adorable side to him, despite being hard to understand, just like a junior high school student.

-And, I thought that the true name of demons was something that had to be kept a secret since it’d be quite a disaster if priests were to do something with it, but…
+And, I thought that demons had to keep their true names a secret, since it would be quite a disaster if priests were to do something with it, but…

 This blockhead of a demon lord seemed a bit cute, and I ended up chuckling.